hansohn/terraform-docker/README.md

 ### Utilities

-I publish images with the latest versions of the included utilities.
-Alternatively, you can build a customized image and pin any of these utilities to a version that matches your specific needs.
-Versions can be pinned by defining any of the following environment variables with the desired version.
+Utility versions are pinned in the [Dockerfile](Dockerfile) and kept current through automated dependency-update PRs.
+For a local build you can override any of them on the command line to target a specific version:

 - TERRAFORM_VERSION
 - TERRAGRUNT_VERSION